 The secondary chest wall muscles correspond with the ventral shoulder and chest muscles.
-This is important to mention, because it confuses many medical and physiotherapy students as muscle group assignation not play a decisive role while studying.
-Origin, insertion, innervation and function should be labeled.
-The group of secondary chest wall muscles includes: Pectoralis major, Pectoralis minor and Sternalis muscles.
+This is important to mention because it confuses many medical and physical therapy students because muscle group assignments not play a decisive role while studying.
+Origin, insertion, innervation, and function should be labeled.
+The group of secondary chest wall muscles includes the pectoralis major, the pectoralis minor, and the sternalis muscles.

-This large breast muscle consists of two main parts: clavicular, and sternocostal.
-Their joined innervation is carried out by the lateral and medial pectoral nerves (C5-Th1) and their joined insertion is at the lateral lip of intertubercular groove of humerus.
+This large breast muscle consists of two main parts: clavicular and sternocostal.
+They are jointly innervated by the lateral and medial pectoral nerves (C5–Th1) and their joined insertion is at the lateral lip of intertubercular groove of the humerus.

-Origin of the clavicular part is from the medial half of the clavicle, while the sternocostal has its origin from the sternum and upper six rib cartilage.
+The origin of the clavicular part is from the medial half of the clavicle, while the sternocostal has its origin from the sternum and upper sixth rib cartilage.

-The small pectoralis muscle arises from the 3rd-5th ribs, lateral to the bone-cartilage interface, and inserts at the coracoid process of scapula.
-During active innervation by the medial and lateral pectoral nerves (C6-Th1), it depresses the scapula.
+The small pectoralis muscle arises from the third to fifth ribs, lateral to the bone-cartilage interface, and inserts at the coracoid process of the scapula.
+During active innervation by the medial and lateral pectoral nerves (C6–Th1), it depresses the scapula.

 This is a very small muscle.
-Its points of origin and insertion vary greatly, but are always found along the sternum.
+Its points of origin and insertion vary greatly but are always found along the sternum.
 Its function is not clearly described in the available literature.
-Functionally, the muscle is (generally) not verified to have a vital importance.
+Functionally, the muscle is (generally) not verified to have vital importance.

-Special feature: Sternalis muscle is only found in 5-7% of the human population.
+Special feature: The sternalis muscle is only found in 5–7% of the human population.

 Muscles of the Abdomen

-From a muscular view, the ventral abdomen consists of the rectus abdominis, as well as the pyramidal muscles.
+From a muscular view, the ventral abdomen consists of the rectus abdominis and the pyramidal muscles.

-The rectus abdominis originates from the pubic crest and pubic symphysis, while it is inserted at the ventral surface of the thorax that includes the cartilage of the 5th-7th rib and xiphoid process of sternum.
-It receives its innervation through the intercostal nerves Th7-Th11, and subcostal nerve (Th12).
-This muscle acts as ventral flexor of the torso, dorsal tipper of the pelvis and lowers the ribs.
+The rectus abdominis originates from the pubic crest and pubic symphysis, while it is inserted at the ventral surface of the thorax that includes the cartilage of the fifth to seventh rib and xiphoid process of the sternum.
+It receives its innervation through the intercostal nerves Th7–Th11, and subcostal nerve (Th12).
+This muscle dorsally tips the pelvis, ventrally flexes the torso, and lowers the ribs.

 Special features: In some people, the muscle is also innervated by the segments T5–T6.

-Pyramidal muscle originates from the superior margin of the pubic bone and the symphysis, located anterior to the rectus abdominis muscle.
-It is inserted on the linea alba and runs within the rectus sheath.
+The pyramidal muscle originates from the superior margin of the pubic bone and the symphysis, and is located anterior to the rectus abdominis muscle.
+It is inserted in the linea alba and runs within the rectus sheath.
 During active innervation by the subcostal nerve (T12), it tenses the linea alba.

 Lateral abdominal muscles

-External oblique, Internal oblique, Transverse abdominal as well as Cremaster muscles form the lateral abdominal muscle group.
+The external oblique, internal oblique, transverse abdominal, and cremaster muscles form the lateral abdominal muscle group.

-This muscle arises from the outer surface of the 5th-12th rib and alternates here with the origin edges of the serratus anterior muscle.
-It inserts at the iliac crest, as well as the inguinal ligament, the ventral blade of the rectus sheath and the linea alba.
-The intercostal nerves (T5-T12) ensure the neural supply.
-The muscle’s function is the ventral flexion of the thoracic and lumbar spine, pelvic alignment and lowering of the ribs.
+This muscle arises from the outer surface of the 5th–12th ribs and alternates here with the origin edges of the serratus anterior muscle.
+It inserts at the iliac crest, as well as the inguinal ligament, the ventral blade of the rectus sheath, and the linea alba.
+The intercostal nerves (T5–T12) ensure the neural supply.
+The muscle performs ventral flexion of the thoracic and lumbar spine, pelvic alignment, and lowering of the ribs.

 Special features: It can also be innervated by segment L1.

-The internal oblique abdominal muscle has numerous points of origin: the deep blade of the thoracolumbar fascia, anterior superior iliac spine and the lateral two-thirds of the inguinal ligament.
-Its insertions are equally various: the caudal edges of the 9th-12th rib, linea alba and the front and rear blade of the rectus sheeth, cranial of the linea arcuata.
-During active innervation by the intercostal (Th7-Th11), subcostal (Th12), iliohypogastric, and ilioinguinal nerves, it performs a ventral flexion of the thoracic and lumbar spine, pelvic alignment and lowers the ribs.
+The internal oblique abdominal muscle has numerous points of origin: the deep blade of the thoracolumbar fascia, anterior superior iliac spine, and the lateral two-thirds of the inguinal ligament.
+Its insertions are equally various: the caudal edges of the 9th–12th rib, linea alba and the front and rear blades of the rectus sheath, and the cranial aspect of the linea arcuata.
+During active innervation by the intercostal (Th7–Th11), subcostal (Th12), iliohypogastric, and ilioinguinal nerves, it performs ventral flexion of the thoracic and lumbar spine, pelvic alignment, and lowers the ribs.

-Similar to previously mentioned muscles, the transverse abdominal muscle has multiple origins, which includes lower six costal cartilages, anterior superior iliac spine, the lateral one-third of the inguinal ligament and thoracolumbar fascia.
-It is inserted at the rear blade of the rectus sheath, the linea alba and the cranial side of the linea arcuata.
-Its innervation corresponds to the internal oblique muscle i.e. intercostal (Th7-Th11), subcostal (Th12), iliohypogastric, and ilioinguinal nerves.
+Similar to previously mentioned muscles, the transverse abdominal muscle has multiple origins, which include lower six costal cartilages, anterior superior iliac spine, the lateral third of the inguinal ligament, and the thoracolumbar fascia.
+It is inserted at the rear blade of the rectus sheath, the linea alba, and the cranial side of the linea arcuata.
+Its innervation corresponds to the internal oblique muscle: intercostal (Th7–Th11), subcostal (Th12), iliohypogastric, and ilioinguinal nerves.
 It sucks in the stomach and can cause a minimum flexion of the torso.

-The cremaster muscle is originated from the inguinal ligament and the lower border of internal oblique muscle, while it is inserted at the pubic crest and public tubercle.
-It is wrapped around the spermatic cord and serves as its protective sheath but can also lift the testicles during active innervation by the genitofemoral nerve (L1-L3).
-The nerve function can be examined via the so-called cremasteric reflex (in some textbooks this is spelled with a “K”).
+The cremaster muscle is originated from the inguinal ligament and the lower border of the internal oblique muscle, while it is inserted at the pubic crest and pubic tubercle.
+It is wrapped around the spermatic cord and serves as its protective sheath but can also lift the testicles during active innervation by the genitofemoral nerve (L1–L3).
+The nerve function can be examined via the cremasteric reflex (in some textbooks this is spelled with a ‘K’).

 Dorsal abdominal muscles